Chick (1936 film)

 Chick is a 1936 British comedy crime film directed by Michael Hankinson and starring Sydney Howard, Betty Ann Davies and Fred Conyngham.
-It is based on the 1923 novel of the same title by Edgar Wallace, which had previously been made into a 1928 silent film.
+It was written by Daniel Wheddon, D. B. Wyndham-Lewis, Gerard Fairlie, Cyril Gardner and Irving Leroy, based on the 1923 novel of the same title by Edgar Wallace, which had previously been made into a 1928 silent film.
 The film was made at Elstree Studios.
 The hall porter at an Oxbridge College inherits an Earldom and enjoys a series of adventures.

+Plot

+Chick Beane is University porter who inherits an Earldom.
+He is pounced upon by a gang of villains running a fraudulent financial oil scheme, thinking his honest face and title would be useful as Chairman of their crooked business's board.
+The crooks are foiled when they try to escape with their takings, and it turns out that their land, while barren of oil, has valuable mineral waters.
+It also turns out that Beane is not entitled to an Earldom after all, and he retreats to run a pub financed by the now legitimate company.